-- 1. The candidate will be able to use a variety of self-assessment techniques and self-reflection to determine personal strengths and areas to improve. - 2.
-The candidate will be able to develop and implement a project designed to improve the learning environment in schools. - 3.
-The candidate will develop and implement a unit of instruction for school students and report on student performance by preparing a Teacher Work Sample. - 4.
-The candidate will compile an electronic portfolio, including work samples and artifacts that document mastery of program objectives.
+- 1. Program graduates will use a variety of self-assessment techniques and self-reflection to determine personal strengths and areas to improve. - 2.
+Program graduate will be able to develop and implement an action research project designed to improve the learning environment in schools. - 3.
+Program graduate will compile an electronic portfolio, including work samples and artifacts that document mastery of program objectives.